vdchnsk/cyclone/README.md

 ## 🚀 Launching Guide

 1. Clone The repo
-2. Change the working directory on the app
+2. Change the working directory on the app's directory
+3. If you want to launch it natively, then:

-3. Install all the dependencies via "npm i"
+- Install all the dependencies via "npm i"
-4. Build the app via "npm run build"
+- Build the app via "npm run build"
-5. Launch the app in preview mode via "npm run preview"
+- Launch the app in preview mode via "npm run preview"

+4. If you want to launch it with Docker, then:

+- docker compose build
+- docker compose up

 [![NodeJS 14.0.0](https://img.shields.io/badge/node-14.0.0-darkgreen.svg)](https://www.python.org/downloads/release/python-360/) [![NPM 21.0](https://img.shields.io/badge/npm-6.14.0-darkred.svg)](https://www.pip.org/downloads/release/python-360/)